sourcegraph/handbook/content/marketing/adding_screenshots_screen_recording.md

 <!-- todo(ryan): Move Podcasting guide to handbook-->
 More tips and recommendations are in our [podcasting guide](https://docs.google.com/document/d/1pHvSvLCjFiVoKZF3l27EBsCLjBNFTY6k_TEMAqSqiZ4) and you can also reach out to Ryan Blunden who would love to chat about all things voice-overs and audio, including who can provide voice-over coaching and mixing services.

+### Recording your voiceover

+- If using ScreenFlow 9, you can record audio using the narration feature which can be accessed from the menu bar: **Insert** > **Narration**
+- Use your phone to record your voice-over, then import the audio file into ScreenFlow (produces a better sounding result than using your laptop microphone)

 ## Adding start/end screens to videos

 We don't typically use these but that doesn't mean anything should stop you.
 Reach out in the `#marketing` channel if you need any graphics designed for your video.